 In pursuit of its vision of a society with more understanding, respect and acceptance of the deaf the unit works to change cultural assumptions and stereotypes about the deaf through building relationships and friendships.

-For more information about the deaf unit visit http://deafunit.org
+For more information about the deaf unit visit http://dioceseofegypt.org/community-engagement/deafunit-school/

 For more information about FAPA, its website is https://www.fapa-egypt.org

 International Needs is a worldwide development agency working to help families suffering through poverty and crises to create a sustainable future.
 Based in Caterham, IN’s National Director, Danny Morris, is a former member of Emmanuel.
 One of its trustees, Wendy Riches, and its administrative assistant, Sarah Fletcher, are members of Emmanuel.
-Through IN we support the work of an Egyptian pastor called Nathan, who pioneers “Spiritual Life Studies”.

 Kick London works with thousands of children and young people every week to make a difference to their lives through sport.
 It runs academies in partnership with local churches and works in over 76 Schools across many London Boroughs.
 Two current members of Emmanuel sit on the board of trustees, including its chair Matt King.

-For information, see www.kicklondon.org.uk
+For information, see https://kick.org.uk/

 Around 500 children and young people a week attend more than 20 different clubs covering both age-related general youth clubs and specialist youth clubs in sports, adventure, music and arts.
 Salmon also works with young people with disabilities and actively seeks to develop young people through mentoring, young leaders and apprentices’ programmes.
 All this takes place in a caring Christian context.
 Emmanuel’s Peter Knight is the Honorary Treasurer.